 Use a water heater blanket

 Um, did you even know this existed?
 I didn’t; though I think I vaguely remember seeing one in a movie or something and just assumed it was a northern thing (that’s my go-to thought for all things I don’t understand, being that I’m a Floridian).
 This is not just a regular blanket, so let’s not make that mistaken assumption.
-This is a blanket that is actually well insulated and very beneficial to the water heater.
+This is a blanket that is actually well insulated and very beneficial to water heaters.
 It allows you to keep your water hot without keeping the temperature as hot as it needs to be.
 It saves money; though it doesn’t save a lot at one time, you will notice the savings over time.